UCSD-ECE16/ece16-wi2020-daftcube/doc/Lab2.md

 >
 > **Q. Is it impossible to render single pixels on the screen?**
 >
 > This whole tangent started when someone put forth the claim that it is impossible to render individual points on the provided OLED screen.
-Whenever someone says that something isn't possible, I get really curious to see if it is really the case.
+Whenever someone says that something isn't possible, I get really curious to see if that is really the case.
 >
-> So technically, the screen can't render single pixels.
-When I was working on this, I learned that the provided OLED screen is divided into 'tiles,' where each tile controls a chunk of LEDs on the screen.
-But, we can 'fake' the rendering of single pixels by pushing the screen a byte buffer whose binary only has a single '1.'
-This renders only one pixel on the screen.
->
-> So, no, it is technically not possible to render images on the screen pixel-by-pixel.
-However, yes, we can render individual pixels on the screen via the method I described above.
+> Turns out, that _wasn't the case._ I figured out how.
 >
 > **Q. Okay, that's great.
 But, can it actually render something meaningful?**
 >